solidi/learning-notes/books/radical-candor.md

 - Management is forehand and leadership is backhand.
 - Challenge directly, care personally, challenge directly == radical candor.
 - Specific and through with praise as with criticism.
-- Criticize three items before they can leave after first week.
+- Criticize three items before they can leave after the first week.
 - More praise than criticism - to give direction.
 - Understand growth trajectory and if it's matches up with team.
 - Uphold a quality bar.